Dschobby/flappy_bird_reinforcement_learning/README.md

 # Flappy bird reinforcement learning agent
 This code provides an environment for the game flappy bird.
-The game can be run using different agents:
+Using this environment one can train an deep-q network (DQN) agent for playing the game using reinforcement learning.
+Additionally one can choose freely between the following agents:
 - User agent: User played game (bump bird with space)
 - Random agent: Agent which performs random actions
 - DQN agent: Agent using a deep Q-Network for performing actions

-Additionally the code provides a procedure for training the DQN agent using reinforcement learning.

 The game and its agent is run by initializing with
 ```python